Chapter 8 My Award

 The arbitrator was due to hand down his award on 11 May 1995.
 Before that day, though, came the DMR/Lanes report on the technical losses and the FHCA financial report.
 The dire content of both these documents prepared me for a very poor final result.

-On 2 May I received the TIO-technical report, dated 30 April 1995, on my business's phone faults over the period of my claim.
+On 2 May I received the TIO-technical report, dated 30 April 1995, on the phone faults my business suffered over the period of my claim.
 Outrageously, this report left out more than half my claim documents.
-Despite numerous requests, the TIO would not investigate why both the arbitrator and the TIO consultants allowed so much of my claim material to be left out or authorised a supposedly independent technical resource unit to ignore claim documents in a legal procedure.
+Despite numerous requests, the TIO would not investigate why both the arbitrator and the TIO consultants allowed so much of my claim material to be left out, or indeed who authorised a supposedly independent technical resource unit to ignore claim documents in a legal procedure.

 2.2 There were consistent problems with the RCM system.
 Mr Smith’s services were carried on RCM No 1 until February 1994.
 This system had a track record of problems, and the RCM system components were the subject of several design corrections (Work Specifications).
 These issues were likely to cause a range of problems (as reported) over the period August 1991 to February 1993 (a period of 18 months) when Mr Smith’s services were transferred off RCM 1 and service improved.
 Specific problems caused are covered in later paragraphs (ref: 2.8, 2.9, 2.21).